roemvaar/cs_notes/docs/data_structures/tries.md

 ## **1. Overview**

-* **Definition:** Tries are based on trees.
+Tries are based on trees.
 Tries are used to solve the problem of representing a set of words.
 The term "trie" comes from the word re**trie**val.
 A trie is a tree data structure used to store and retrieve keys in a dataset of strings efficiently.
 This data structure has various applications, such as autocomplete and spellchecker.

-* **Use Cases:**
-  * Example: Efficient searching and sorting (e.g., database indexing).
-  * Example: Suitable for priority-based tasks (e.g., heaps for priority queues).

----

 Tries are also called prefix trees.